Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

-given by the insertion of continuation element.
-These maps are well defined up to homotopy.
-We do not claim them to be quasi-isomorphisms.
-However, the image of $\fM_{L_0''}$ under the natural functor
+given by the insertion of continuation elements.
+The left hand side of Figure \ref{figure:labelledcompforgpsy} (i.e. gluing with rigid discs) can be seen as a pictural representation of (\ref{eq:preyoneda}).
+These maps are well defined up to chain homotopy.
+We do not claim them to be quasi-isomorphisms; however, they induce quasi-isomorphisms after localization.
+To see this, first notice: \begin{lem} The image of $\fM_{L_0''}$ under the natural functor